rashadwest/rashadwest.github.io/_posts/2020-07-28-Model_Ideation.md

 Creating a filter for racism

-If you are able to define something in a way that know one else has to solve a problem you can help companies or people.
+If you can define something in a way that no one else has to solve a problem you can help companies or people.

-To dos:
+Todos:
 - Thinking about these examples and try to define them = What would I need to do to prove out that something is true